Olearia argophylla: Taxonomy

 Musk daisy-bush was first formally described in 1806 by Jacques Labillardière who gave it the name Aster argophyllus in his book Novae Hollandiae Plantarum Specimen.
 In 1867, George Bentham changed the name to Olearia argophylla in Flora Australiensis.

 In 1825, Henri Cassini changed Labillardière's name Aster argophyllus to Eurybia argophylla in Frédéric Cuvier's Dictionnaire des Sciences Naturelles but this name is considered a synonym by the Australian Plant Census.

 Distribution and habitat

 Olearia argophylla commonly grows on cool moist sheltered slopes and in fern gullies in taller eucalypt forests south from the Whian Whian State Conservation Area in eastern New South Wales, the Australian Capital Territory, through most of eastern Victoria apart from the Grampians to Tasmania where it is common and widespread.

 Use in horticulture

 Olearia argophylla can be propagated from seed or from cuttings.
-It prefers partial to full shade and is frost tolerant but prefers partial to full shade in soils that are neutral or slightly acidic.
+It prefers partial to full shade in soils that are neutral or slightly acidic, and is frost tolerant.